Bihar: Back to 1990s

 FacebookTwitterWhatsAppTelegramEmail

 “There will be absolutely no compromise with the rule of law in the State.
 This has been our guiding principle from the very start.
-We will work on the basis of the same in the future”, was the statement of Chief Minister Nitish kumar after forming government in Bihar but now it seems that he has failed to fulfill his promise to maintain law and order in the State.
+We will work on the basis of the same in the future”, was the statement of Chief Minister Nitish Kumar after forming government in Bihar but now it seems that he has failed to fulfil his promise to maintain law and order in the State.

 ““With circumstantial evidence pointing towards involvement of Mohd Shahabuddin, the State police would find it difficult to move ahead with the investigation.
 I simply want to know if he can get Shahabuddin out of national executive of his alliance partner.” —Sushil Modi, Senior BJP leader”